ellemouton/website/content/posts/ark-vtxos-and-trees.md

 Two things fall out of that ordering, and between them they are what make these flows trustless.

-The first is that the user never gives anything up before they can see exactly what they get back.
+1. The user never gives anything up before they can see exactly what they get back.
 By the time they are asked to sign in step 3, the finished thing is sitting in front of them.

-The second is that the signature they hand over is bound to that one transaction.
+2. The signature they hand over is bound to that one transaction.
 If the operator never broadcasts it, or goes off and builds something different, the signature is worth nothing to anybody, and the user still holds whatever they started with.

 So neither side has to trust the other.
 The user cannot be made to pay for something they have not seen, and the operator cannot be left holding a promise it